Algorithms for Massive Data -- Lecture Notes: Bloom filters

 \begin{example} Suppose we want to build a Bloom filter to store at most $m = 10^7$ malicious URLs, with false positive probability $\delta = 0.1$.
 The average URL length is around 77 bytes (see e.g. \url{www.supermind.org/blog/740/average-length-of-a-url-part-2}), so just storing these URLs would require around $734$ MiB.
 Choosing $k = 3$ and $M = 48.100.000$, our Bloom filter uses just $5.73$ MiB of space (about 5 bits per URL) and returns false positives at most $10\%$ of the times.
-The filter uses 128 times less space than the plain URLs and speeds up negative queries by one order of magnitude (assuming that the filter resides locally in RAM and the URLs are on a separate server or on a local disk). \end{example}
+The filter uses 128 times less space than the plain URLs and speeds up negative queries by one order of magnitude (assuming that the filter resides locally in RAM and the URLs are on a separate server or on a local slow disk - so accessing the original data is much slower than using the Bloom filter). \end{example}